 Once you can show that your chronic fatigue syndrome is a severe, medically determinable impairment, the SSA will determine whether your symptoms prevent you from working full-time.
 First, the agency will review your medical records and self-reported daily activities to determine what functional limitations you have.
 Any limitations you have on your ability to work are then included in your residual functional capacity (RFC).

 Your RFC is a set of restrictions that indicate the most you're capable of doing at a job.
 For example, your RFC might state that due to persistent fatigue, you need to take frequent breaks throughout the day to rest.
-Or if your medical records show ongoing muscle pain and weakness, your RFC may say that you can't lift or carry anything weighing more than 10 pounds.
+Or if your medical records show ongoing muscle pain and weakness, your RFC may say that you can't lift or carry anything weighing more than ten pounds.
 (Strength-related restrictions in your RFC are called exertional limitations.)

 Any mental limitations you have should also be included in your RFC.
 Chronic fatigue syndrome can cause memory lapses and interfere with information processing.
-These limitations might be reflected in your RFC with a restriction against performing complex or detailed tasks.
+This might be reflected in your RFC with a restriction against performing complex or detailed tasks.
 Additionally, anxiety and depression are often associated with chronic fatigue syndrome, which can affect your ability to concentrate, maintain attendance, or get along with coworkers.

 Social Security will compare your current RFC with the demands of your past work to see if you could still do those jobs today, despite the restrictions in your RFC.
 For example, if you previously worked as a firefighter and your RFC limits you to sit-down jobs, the agency won't expect you to return to your past work.
 Instead, Social Security will look to see whether you can do other, less demanding jobs.